supervisely/docs/neural-networks/pre-trained-models.md

 {% hint style="info" %}
-You can see a detailed exampe in the [blog](https://supervisely.com/blog/segment-anything-in-high-quality-HQ-SAM/)
+You can see a detailed example in the [blog](https://supervisely.com/blog/segment-anything-in-high-quality-HQ-SAM/)
 {% endhint %}